-PLEASE SIGN THE LIST BELOW THE NOTICE BOARD TO ENABLE US TO CATER FOR TEAS AND THE LEGENDARY CAVERN CRUNCHIES.
+PLEASE SIGN THE LIST BELOW THE NOTICE BOARD TO ENABLE USTO CATER FORTEAS AND THE LEGENDARY CAVERN CRUNCHIES.

-Grades of Trekking S Grade - Short(ish) Stroll
+S Grade -Short(ish) Stroll

 Strolls suit anybody who can walk.
 They last one to two hours at a very gentle pace.